BilalShahid13/PersistentBottomNavBar/README.md

 To push a new screen, use the following functions to control the `visibility` of bottom navigation bar on a particular screen.
 Additionally, `platform specific` behavior can be enabled or disabled from here (`disabled` by default).

 If `platform specific` is enabled while pushing a new screen, on `Android` it will push the screen WITHOUT the bottom navigation bar but on `iOS` it will persist the bottom navigation bar.
-This is default behavior specified by each platform.
+This is the default behavior specified by each platform.

 ```dart